robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/diagnostic-settings-template.md

 "workspaceId":{
   "type": "string",
   "metadata": {
-    "description": "Azure Resource ID of the Log Analytics workspace for the Log Analytics workspace to which logs will be sent."
+    "description": "Azure Resource ID of the Log Analytics workspace to which logs will be sent."
   }
 }
 ```